SSRTDevs/Twitterify/README.md

 ```

-Download and put it inside setups folder maintaining the above heirarchy.
+Download and put it inside setups folder inside flaskBackend maintaining the above heirarchy.